abhibdesh/MatrimonyNodeJS/README.md

 ## Concurrency Handling

-Concurrency is handled using a compare and swap pattern on the chain state.
+Concurrency control is implemented using an optimistic locking (compare-and-swap) strategy on the audit chain state.

-* Each approval reads the latest hash
+* Each approval reads the latest chain hash
-* Update succeeds only if hash matches
+* Update succeeds only if the hash matches
-* If mismatch occurs, transaction retries with jitter
+* On mismatch, the transaction retries with jitter

-This guarantees:
+This ensures:

-* Strict ordering of approvals
+* Linearizable updates to the audit chain
 * No duplicate or conflicting entries
-* No chain forks
+* No chain forks under concurrent access

-In real testing:
+Observed behavior:

 * Zero retry conflicts under normal load
-* Stable performance with concurrent users
+* Stable performance under concurrent users

 ---

 ## Load Handling and Performance

-System was tested using k6 load testing.
+System tested using k6 load testing.

 Results:

 * 1785 approvals processed in 2 minutes
-* 5 concurrent admins achieved approximately 14.8 approvals per second
+* ~14.8 approvals per second with 5 concurrent users
-* Median latency around 36 milliseconds
+* Median latency: ~36 ms
-* No performance degradation compared to baseline
+* No degradation compared to baseline

 Cryptographic overhead:

-* Around 6 milliseconds per request
+* ~6 ms per request
-* Negligible impact on system performance
+* Negligible impact on throughput

-This demonstrates that strong cryptographic guarantees can be achieved without sacrificing throughput.
+This demonstrates that strong cryptographic guarantees can be achieved without sacrificing performance.

 ---